maxkryschi/geoentropy/README.md

 ### Spatial Partitioning

-The ```spatial_partition``` function partitions a 2D data matrix into spatial regions using Voronoi tessellation, which assigns each cell in the grid to the nearest partition center.
-This process helps analyze spatial data by grouping cells based on their proximity to these centers.
+The `spatial_partition` function divides a given 2D data matrix into spatial partitions using Voronoi tessellation.
+This helps to analyze the spatial distribution of data by assigning each grid point to a partition based on proximity to randomly generated or specified partition centers.

+### Parameters:

+* `data_matrix`: A 2D numpy array representing the grid data.
+The function validates that the input is a 2D matrix.
+* `partitions`: The number of partitions to create.
+Can be an integer for random generation or a list of coordinates for specific partition centers.
+Default is `10`.
+* `cell_size`: The size of the cells in the matrix grid.
+Default is `1`.
+* `window`: Optional parameter to specify the observation window as a tuple (min_x, min_y, max_x, max_y).
+Default is `None`.
+* `plot_output`: Boolean indicating whether to plot the partitioned data overlaid with Voronoi diagrams.
+Default is `True`.

+The function returns a dictionary containing the partition coordinates and the data with assigned partitions, which can be further used for spatial analysis or entropy calculations.

 ```python
 from geoentropy import spatial_partition